Jan 20, 2017 Post By: Children's Health

-The experts from Children's medical curiosity Center Dallas share some healthy eating, exercise and lifestyle habits for you and your children.
+The experts from Children's Health share some healthy eating, exercise and lifestyle habits for you and your children.

 Most experts (including the ones from Clinical Nutrition at Children’s) agree that cultivating healthy eating and exercise habits in children at an early age increases the chances that those habits will carry over into adulthood.